-Religious leaders in today’s diverse world are peacebuilders — driven by a calling to understand not just their own faith, but all of the faiths alive in the communities they serve.
-At Hartford International University for Religion & Peace, you’ll join an interfaith peer group and professors who broaden your perspective and, in turn, deepen your ability to make a difference in a world where the roads no longer diverge – they come together.
+Religious leaders in today’s diverse world are peacebuilders — driven by a calling to understand not just their own faith, but various faiths alive in the communities they serve.
+At Hartford International University for Religion & Peace, you’ll join an interfaith peer group and professors who broaden your perspective and, in turn, deepen your ability to make a difference in a world where the roads no longer diverge — they come together.

 Master of Arts in Interreligious Studies

 Learn religion in a multifaith environment.
 Our MA in Interreligious Studies program will immerse you in the lived reality of religions and the relationships between different faiths, while deepening your knowledge of your own.
 You're able to specialize in Islamic Studies or Ministerial Studies, or complete the general degree program.Learn More

 Our MA in Chaplaincy program integrates psychology and sociology within a theological education that emphasizes foundational knowledge of all faiths.
 You’ll gain confidence in your understanding of and ability to empathize with people of all backgrounds.
 This is why our graduates excel as chaplains in many settings – from hospitals and prisons to universities, the military, and in the community.Learn More

 Our MA in Peacebuilding program builds knowledge in interreligious peace studies and uses experiential learning to examine conflict and build relationships across lines of difference.
 You’ll use case studies and role-play of real-world examples, engage with the Hartford community, and more to gain the skills that lead to lasting and peaceful change.Learn More